-The Astrup Fearnley Museum (closed due to COVID-19 as of March 12), located in Oslo’s southwestern Aker Brygge area, is comprised of contemporary art by some of the world’s most renowned modern artists.
+The Astrup Fearnley Museum, located in Oslo’s southwestern Aker Brygge area, is comprised of contemporary art by some of the world’s most renowned modern artists.

-The collection is housed in three pavilions under a glass, sail-shaped rooftop designed by Italian architect Renzo Piano.
-Don’t miss the Tjuvholmen Sculpture Park (open), also designed by Piano, which surrounds the museum.
+The collection is housed in three pavilions under a glass, sail-shaped rooftop designed by Italian architect Renzo Piano (b.
+1937).
+Don’t miss the Tjuvholmen Sculpture Park, also designed by Piano, which surrounds the museum.

-Another must-see sculpture park is Vigeland Sculpture Park (open); one of the world’s largest, and most interesting.
+Another must-see sculpture park is Vigeland Sculpture Park; one of the world’s largest, and most interesting.
 It features over 200 sculptures by Gustav Vigeland (1869–1943) who also designed the park’s layout.

-Norway’s largest collection of art, which features household-name works like Norwegian painter Evard Munch’s The Scream and a self-portrait by Vincent Van Gogh, is housed in Oslo’s centrally-located National Museum (reopening in 2021).
+Norway’s largest collection of art, which features household-name works like Norwegian painter Evard Munch’s The Scream and a self-portrait by Vincent Van Gogh, is housed in Oslo’s centrally-located National Museum.

 Four kilometers west, the Munch Museum presents the world’s largest collection of Munch paintings.